Landings on Rendova: 30 June landings

-Japanese naval and aerial counter-attacks
+Japanese counter-attacks

-During the night, McCawley, having rendezvoused with the tug Pawnee, was mistakenly sunk by American PT boats, being struck by two torpedoes at 20:23 hours.
+During the night, McCawley, having rendezvoused with the tug Pawnee, was mistakenly sunk by American PT boats, being struck by two torpedoes at 20:23.
 By this time, Turner had transferred his flag to the destroyer Farenholt.
-Meanwhile, the same night, a Japanese naval attempt to attack the American beachheads failed when five Japanese destroyers appeared off the west coast of Rendova but could not attack due to a violent squall.
-After the lightly contested landings on June 30, the bulk of the surviving Japanese forces retreated to Munda Point on nearby New Georgia, moving back via canoe.
+Meanwhile, the same night, a Japanese naval attempt to attack the American beachheads failed when five Japanese destroyers appeared off the west coast of Rendova but could not attack because of a violent squall.
+After the lightly contested landings, the bulk of the surviving Japanese forces retreated to Munda Point on nearby New Georgia, moving back via canoe.
 Troops from the 172nd Infantry Regiment expanded the beachhead on 1 July, with patrols securing half the island, while the 3rd Battalion, 103rd Infantry Regiment landed around the Poco Plantation in Landing Craft Infantry vessels.

 In the harbor, the unloading process had been hampered by poor planning and a failure to allocate adequate personnel for beach control and unloading duties.
 To clear the beachhead and distribute combat stores, infantrymen were detailed to carry out the work.
 When the second transport echelon arrived, many of the boats grounded offshore and had to be unloaded manually by troops wading ashore.
 Heavy rain continued to slow the distribution of stores and movement of heavy equipment.
 The second echelon also landed heavy artillery from the 192nd Field Artillery Battalion and a battery from the 9th Defense Battalion.
 With their arrival, the U.S. forces constructed artillery positions on Rendova and were able to bring 155 mm "Long Tom" guns into action, firing shells across the 15 km-wide Blanche Channel onto the Japanese positions at Lambeti plantation and Munda air field.
 The 192nd established their positions on Kokorana Island where strong coral substratum offered natural hard standing for their heavy guns.
 Six PT boats under the command of Lieutenant Commander Robert B. Kelly also arrived at Rendova early on 1 July; it was this force that accidentally sunk McCawley during their passage through the Blanche Channel.